 Also, one final quibble: everyone’s smartphones keep working fine, which just seems wildly unlikely.
 In the real world, the nation’s phone batteries would die in a few hours and we’d all be back to using morse code or carrier pigeons or something.

 But I’ll stop with the nitpicking, even if there are plenty of nits to pick – because really this is watchable telly.
 Cobra may not be Sky’s next Chernobyl but it sure is… something.

-Cobra airs at 9pm on Fridays on Sky One and NOW TV
+Cobra aired January-February 2020 on Sky One and NOW TV

 Cobra starts on Sunday 4 October at 10/9c on PBS in the US